yogesh-studypad/cocos-docs/manual/framework/html5/release-notes/v3.0/release-note/en.md

 <img src="http://www.cocos2d-x.org/attachments/download/1508" height=180>

-Cocos2d-JS is Cocos2d-x engine's JavaScript version which includes Cocos2d-html5 and Cocos2d-x JavaScript Bindings.
+Cocos2d-JS is Cocos2d-x engine's JavaScript version that includes Cocos2d-html5 and Cocos2d-x JavaScript Bindings.
 It supports full Cocos2d-x features with a set of simplified JavaScript friendly APIs.

-Cocos2d-JS provides a consistent development experience for whichever platform you want to distribute to, both web and native.
+Cocos2d-JS provides a consistent development experience for whichever platform you want to distribute to, no matter web and native.
 "Code once, run everywhere" is incredibly easy and natural in Cocos2d-JS.
-With one single JavaScript code base, you can run your game on both web browsers and native platforms including Mac OS, Windows, iOS and Android.
+With one single JavaScript code base, you can run your game on all web browsers and native platforms including Mac OS, Windows, iOS and Android.
 This will bring your game great opportunities in almost all channels of distribution.
 On the other hand, if you are only interested in casual games on the web, you can embed directly in your web page the Cocos2d-JS Express Version which is extremely easy to use and light as a feather.

-Furthermore, JavaScript friendly APIs make your game development experience a breeze, easy to code, test and distribute.
-In the meantime, Cocos2d-JS v3.0 is very powerful along with all the cool features: Editors Support, Assets Manager, Object Pool, JS to Objective-C/JAVA reflection, etc.
+Furthermore, JavaScript friendly APIs make your game development experience a breeze - easy to code, test and distribute.
+In the meantime, Cocos2d-JS v3.0 is super powerful along with all these cool new features: Editors Support, Assets Manager, Object Pool, JS to Objective-C/JAVA reflection, etc.

 ## Workflows

-- Cross platforms developers can use Cocos Console to create projects, boost their development with web version engine and deploy games on all native platforms and all browsers with Cocos Console.
+- Cross platforms developers can use Cocos Console to create projects, boost their development with web version engine and deploy games onto all native platforms and all browsers with Cocos Console.

 - Casual web game developers can download the Express Version and start to develop just like using other web frameworks (e.g. jQuery).